 Bad Axe – Hometown Charm

-Bad Axe is just 108 miles north of Detroit and located in the center of Huron County.
-A short drive is the shoreline of either Lake Huron or Saginaw Bay.
-Historical Pioneer Log Cabin Village is a unique settlement of historic buildings that includes a log cabin home, a blacksmith shop, chapel, general store, barn, and a one room schoolhouse.
-This is open Sundays during the summer.
+Bad Axe is a two-hour drive north of Detroit and located at the center of Huron County.
+A brief drive from the shoreline of either Lake Huron or Saginaw Bay.
+You can tour a Pioneer cabin Village settlement of historic buildings with a cabin home, a blacksmith shop, chapel, country store, barn, and a one-room schoolhouse.
+This is often open Sundays during the summer.

-The #1 event for the county is the Huron Community Fair July 31- August 6th.
-With 4H and FFA exhibits.
-Daily highlights include Rodeo, Horse Show, Demolition Derby, Lumberjack show, Miracle of Life, Concerts, and Horse Pull.
-A carnival midway with kid rides, and games.
+The number one event for the county is the Huron Community Fair from August 1st through the 7th of this year.
+With 4H and Future Farmers of America exhibits.
+Daily highlights include a Rodeo, Horse Show, Demolition Derby, Lumberjack show, Miracle of Life, Concerts, and Horse Pull.
+A colorful carnival midway is a draw with kid rides and games.

-In 2013 community leaders wanted to freshen up the annual Farmers Festival, an even that had been ongoing for over 40 years.
-Thus the Summerfest and Wing Fling was born.
-The event is a great experience for anyone looking for a small town feel with big city fun.
-It all starts with the Wing Fling Taste Testing in April and then to the festival itself in July 21-24.
-Inflatables for the kids, live music for families, crafter’s for the crafty, food for the hungry and an auto show for everyone!
-It’s a great time loaded with events like the Wing Fling Eating Championship, downtown parade, burnout competition and much more.
+In 2013 community leaders wanted to spruce up the annual Farmers Festival, an occasion that had been ongoing for over 40 years.
+Thus the Pigeon Summerfest and Wing Fling were born.
+The event may be an excellent experience for anyone trying to find a small-town feel with big city fun.
+It all starts with the Wing Fling Taste Testing in April, then to the festival itself on July 15-18.
+Inflatables for the youngsters, live music for families, crafter’s for the crafty, food for the hungry, and an auto show for everyone!
+It’s an excellent time loaded with events just like the Wing Fling Eating Championship, downtown parade, a hot-rod burnout competition, and far more.

 With the Michigan Sugar plant dominating the town’s skyline and mounds of sugar beets in the Fall reaching up to three stories high is it any wonder that Sebewaing is one sweet spot to hold a festival and a major Michigan Thumb attraction.

 Since 1965 the Michigan Sugar Festival has taken place to show the area’s appreciation to the sugar industry which has purchased sugar beet crops from farmers and processed sugar here with local employees since 1902.
-This year the event starts in mid-June.
+This year the event starts June 19-20 2021.
 Featuring the Sugar Rush Color run, fishing tournament, Kids paint the town (window painting), golf tournament, petting zoo, kiddie tractor pull, bed races, bingo, and laser tag.

-As late summer rolls around the days get a bit shorter.
+As late summer rolls around, the days get a bit shorter.
 The evenings around the campfire can have a bit of chill in the air.
 It’s also festival season!
 If you’re looking for a Michigan Thumb attraction the first weekend in August, head to Bay Port.
 The Bay Port Fish Sandwich Festival is the granddaddy of them all.
-Since 1978 folks come in and lined up for a fish sandwich that “takes two hands to hold one.”
-At $4.00 it’s a deal.
-It’s a family friendly event but its proximity to the historic Bay Port Inn make thoughts of having a “short one” prior to hitting the craft booths not uncommon.
+Since 1978 folks came in and lined up for a fish sandwich that “takes two hands to hold one.”
+At $4.00, it’s a deal.
+It’s a family-friendly event, but its proximity to the historic Bay Port Inn makes thoughts of having a “short one” before hitting the craft booths not uncommon.

 Harbor Beach Maritime Festival